nblackburn/laravel-parsedown/readme.md

 Parsedown::line('To lean more about **Parsedown**, visit [here](http://daringfireball.com/markdown).');
 ```

-## Donations

-If you find this wrapper to be useful, please consider [donating](https://paypal.me/nblackburn).

 ## License

 This library is licensed under [MIT](http://choosealicense.org/licenses/mit), see [license.md](license.md) for details.